She's the One (1996 film): Reception

-Critical reception of the film was mixed.
-Review aggregation website Rotten Tomatoes gives the film a score of 62% based on reviews from 52 critics, with an average rating of 5.9/10.
-The consensus states: "A relationship comedy that errs on the side of slick, She's the One is a perfunctory study of machismo from a very male perspective."
+Metacritic, which uses a weighted average, assigned the a score of 53 out of 100, based on 26 critics, indicating "mixed or average" reviews.

 Critics were, overall, won by the performances of John Mahoney, Jennifer Aniston and Cameron Diaz: Aniston and Mahoney brought a "kind of solid professionalism" according to Janet Maslin and Lisa Schwarzbaum.
 Chris Hicks said, "Better, however, are Diaz, lending charm to a character who could have been quite unsympathetic, and especially Aniston, whose decent, trusting character is quite appealing.
 Best of all, however, is John Mahoney, hilarious as the bombastic patriarch of the Fitzpatrick clan, who refers to his sons as 'sisters' and calls them 'Barbara' or 'Dorothy' while offering ill-advised sarcasm in place of fatherly wisdom."
 For Louise Keller, "Burns, Diaz, Bahns and Aniston inject an energy and charisma of their own, and they're fun to watch."
 Paul Fischer found that Diaz and Aniston are "both in fine form".
 Alison Macor said, "As Francis' wife Renee, Aniston provides one of the few bright spots in She's the One.
 Playing Renee as the wry voice of sanity among the rest of the characters, Aniston shows that she's the one who makes this film somewhat enjoyable."

 Critics were less forgiving of Maxine Bahns.
 Mick LaSalle said about her, "The graduate student, Hope, is played by Maxine Bahns, Burns' real-life girlfriend, who was also his love interest in McMullen.
 Throw a rock out the window, and it's sure to hit someone with more acting talent than Bahns.
 She can't say a line without it ringing false and keeps smiling nervously, like a shy person at a party.
 In a way, it's rather sweet that Burns keeps casting Bahns.
 But She's the One would have been much improved had Burns given Jennifer Aniston the Bahns role.
 Instead, Aniston is wasted here as the unloved wife of Mickey's callous brother, Francis (Mike McGlone of McMullen).
 She looks great, but all she gets to do is whine and smoke, and she all but disappears two-thirds of the way into the film."